arn-c0de/InteractiveChecklists/README.md

 Here is the **integrated, cleaned-up, and consistent Markdown version**, with the **“Unblocking Files in DCS World”** section properly embedded in a logical place.
 Language is corrected and suitable for a README / manual.

+## Roadmap

+Planned features and long-term improvements are tracked in the [Roadmap](docs/EN/planning/roadmap.md) document.

 ## Quick Start – Windows (Recommended & Easiest)